372groupproject/milestones-team15-wangc1-xiaominzhao/setup/code/README.txt

 p2_bmiCalculator.rb is an small program that can calculate a person's BMI.
 To use the calculator, user will nee to enter their height in meter and weight in KG.

+Now you can download all p2_xxx files and Makefile file and use terminal type make to check all result.